awsdocs/aws-secrets-manager-docs/doc_source/troubleshoot.md

 Use the information here to help you diagnose and fix issues that you might encounter when you're working with Secrets Manager\.

-For issues related to rotation, see [Troubleshoot AWS Secrets Manager rotation of secrets](troubleshoot_rotation.md)\.
+For issues related to rotation, see [Troubleshoot AWS Secrets Manager rotation](troubleshoot_rotation.md)\.

 **Topics**
 + ["Access denied" messages when sending requests to Secrets Manager](#troubleshoot_general_access-denied-service)